 Figure 4.2.1.1 - PDCP layer, structure view

 Each RB (i.e. DRB, SLRB and SRB, except for SRB0 and SRB1bis) is associated with one PDCP entity.
 Each PDCP entity is associated with one or two (one for each direction) RLC entities depending on the RB characteristic (i.e. uni-directional or bi-directional) and RLC mode.
-For split bearers, each PDCP entity is associated with two AM or UM RLC entities.
-Each RB configured with PDCP duplication has a corresponding PDCP entity that is associated with two (bi-directional) RLC AM or two (bi-directional) RLC UM or four (uni-directional) RLC UM entities.
-For LWA bearers, each PDCP entity is associated with an RLC entity and the LWAAP entity.
+For split bearers, each PDCP entity is associated with two (bi-directional) RLC AM or four (uni-directional) RLC UM entities.
+Each RB configured with PDCP duplication has a corresponding PDCP entity that is associated with two (bi-directional) RLC AM or four (uni-directional) RLC UM entities.
+For LWA bearers, each PDCP entity is associated with one (bi-directional) RLC AM entity or two (uni-directional) RLC UM entities and the LWAAP entity.
 The PDCP entities are located in the PDCP sublayer.